Mojang/EducationContent/python/lesson1/activity2.md

 Check the command syntax by using the `||player: say||` command from the `||player:player||` group on the left side of the coding window.

 ## Step 2
 Take the needed syntax blocks from the chest.
-Go over to the first tv monitor, by the entrance, there is one piece of syntax missing from the command on the monitor:
+Go over to the first tv monitor, by the entrance.
+There is one piece of syntax missing from the command on the monitor:
 ```python
 player.say"To show")
 ```
 Place the missing syntax block.
-The command on the second tv monitor also has a piece of syntax missing, place the missing syntax block for that command.
+The command on the second tv monitor also has a piece of syntax missing, place the missing syntax.

 ## Step 3
-Go over to tv third monitor, there are two pieces of syntax missing from the command on that monitor:
+Go over to third tv monitor, there are two pieces of syntax missing from the command:

 ```python
 player.say(the screen)
 ```

 Place the missing syntax blocks.
-The command on the fourth tv monitor also has two pieces of syntax missing, place the missing syntax blocks for that command.
+The command on the fourth tv monitor also has two pieces of syntax missing, place the missing syntax blocks.

 #### ~ tutorialhint
-Use the coding window at any point to check if the command works.
+Run the code to check if the command works.

 ## Step 4
-A number can be used in different ways.
-To show its **character**, using quotes, or to show its **mathematical value**, without quotes.
+Numbers can be used in different ways.
+To be shown as a piece of **text**, using quotes, or to used as a **mathematical value**, without quotes.
-Go over to the fifth tv monitor, there is syntax missing from the command on the monitor.
+Go to the fifth tv monitor, there is syntax missing from the command on the monitor.
-This command needs to display the **character** of the number.
-Place the missing syntax blocks for that command.
+This command needs to display the number as a piece of **text**.
+Place the missing syntax blocks.

 ## Step 5
-The sixth tv monitor also has syntax missing, place the missing syntax blocks for that command so that it displays the **mathematical value** of the number.
+The command on the sixth tv monitor also has syntax missing.
+This command needs to display the number as a **mathematical value**.
+Place the missing syntax blocks.

-## Step 6
-If you have completed each command correctly the door will open to the next activity.
-If not, bugs will appear.
-Keep trying until you find the correct code.
-### ~ tutorialhint
-If you want to try the activity again use the **try again** button by talking to the developer.